eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.897
+- Clarification on SBtF description and some explanation on its stats.

 ## 2.896
 - Show glass prices of tools when appropriate
 - Raised Glass Saw limit by factor of 1000